FREE RESOURCE

 When the Church causes Trauma

-Those who suffered harm at the hands of the shepherds who were meant to care for them, will be left traumatised and need a great deal of support to trust again.
+Those who suffered harm at the hands of the shepherds who were meant to care for them will be left traumatised and need a great deal of support to trust again.
 Reintegrating into, what would very likely be, a different church may take months, even years.
 They will need space, understanding and, very likely professional help too.

 But why does such trauma happen in churches or Christian communities?
 Simply put, we know that we live in a fallen world, where, as the Bible says, all have sinned and fallen short of the glory of God (Romans 3:23).
 Hurt people hurt people and any one of us is susceptible to temptation to fulfil our own needs rather than trust and obey God.
 Since the days of Adam, Eve, Cain and Abel, the same temptations have prompted moral failures.
 Most of these fall into the category of striving for fulfilment in either money, sex or power and are due to unmet needs.
 This of course is no excuse for bad behaviour.
 Thankfully we have a loving Saviour who is in the business of redeeming those who come to him in surrender and by God’s grace we can be saved from temptation and sin (Ephesians 2:20).
 However, each and everyone of us need to yield to the Holy Spirit’s refining work and be transformed by the renewal of our minds (Romans 12:1-2).